Elevated-BI-Consulting/brewing-better-reports/README.md

 # brewing-better-reports
-Sample files for 5/21 presentation at STL Fabric &amp; Power BI user group meeting
+Sample files from \#thebeerBIguy to implement in your own Power BI environment

-watch the previously-shared video on creating a pop-out menu here: https://www.linkedin.com/posts/austinbristow_powerbi-elevatedreporting-uiux-activity-7273371799344627714-5QYl?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAF7xU0B6zCptSdfrwjP5lAhCfvZtQhX9g8
+Watch the previously-shared video on creating a pop-out menu [here](https://www.linkedin.com/posts/austinbristow_powerbi-elevatedreporting-uiux-activity-7273371799344627714-5QYl?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAF7xU0B6zCptSdfrwjP5lAhCfvZtQhX9g8) and grab the sample file in the repo